That uncomfortable feeling in your stomach. The pounding in your head. The sinking feeling that you went overboard.

 Then, try reading the list with as little emotion as possible.
-Look at the hard numbers and try to approach this from an impartial point of view.
+Look at the hard numbers and try to approach this from a neutral point of view.
 So much of what we buy is based on emotions.
-We buy things to make us feel good, to make us feel in control, to make others feel good etc. When you take the emotions out of the purchase and look at it with a cold eye, it’s easier to see where you are overspending.
-This is why it is so much easier to tell SOMEONE ELSE what to cut out of their budget or to call them out on their spending (why do you think there are so many personal finance bloggers?!).
+We buy things to make us feel good, make us feel in control, make others feel good, etc. When you take the emotions out of the purchase and look at it with a cold eye, it’s easier to see where you are overspending.
+This is why it is so much easier to tell SOMEONE ELSE what to cut out of their budget or call them out on their spending (why do you think there are so many personal finance bloggers?!).

-It was all things that I need and I am not returning any of it!
-If that is the case, then don’t allow this budget lapse to spur you on to keep on spending money until after New year’s.
-As I talked about before when I discussed budgeting for one thing after another– its important to not let one “failure” spur you on to another failure.
+It was all things that I need, and I am not returning any of them!
+If that is the case, then don’t allow this budget lapse to spur you to spend money until after New Year’s.
+As I talked about before when I discussed budgeting for one thing after another– it’s important to not let one “failure” spur you on to another failure.
 Approach the rest of the month with a clean slate.
-Just because you overspent now doesn’t mean it’s a free-for-all and it doesn’t mean you are doomed to bust the rest of the budget as well.
+Just because you overspent now doesn’t mean it’s a free-for-all, and it doesn’t mean you are doomed to bust the rest of the budget as well.
 Clean slate.
 New budget.
 This time you will be able to stick to it!